entelecheia/lecture/_sources/lectures/mlops/simple-pipeline/server.md

 ## Conclusion

-In this tutorial, you learned how to connect to, manage, and use a server for your simple MLOps pipeline project.
+In this section, you learned how to connect to, manage, and use a server for your simple MLOps pipeline project.
 This server setup allows your team to collaborate efficiently, manage resources, and maintain the pipeline.